laravel/docs/facades.md

 Remember, you must provide a static method getFacadeAccessor().
 Its job is to return a string with the name of the IoC binding that the facade will utilize.

-Here we have add our IoC binding.
+Next, we add our IoC binding which tells Laravel which object to operate upon when using our facade.

 	$this->app->bind('payment', function() {